Route 7 Revisited

 So…I went to bed last night under some trees, rather worried about today’s road-walk after the unpleasantness of the morning.
 But I had the best night’s sleep so far, woke to an explosive sunrise igniting the horizon and surf cracking and booming in the foreground.

 Got going before 6:00 and DAMN — it was great.
-Busy as hell, but the verge was clearly defined and stayed that way all day as I passed hotels, “pensions”, and giant fiberglass snow crabs, the local speciality (the real ones, I mean).
+Busy as hell, but the verge was clearly defined and stayed that way all day as I passed hotels, “pensions”, and giant fiberglass snow crabs, the local specialty (the real ones, I mean):

 The sea sparkled on my right.
 I approached a motorcycle cop standing next to his machine, apprehension building; he smiled and waved.
 Half a dozen cyclists passed me, a very good sign, and once, a walker on the opposite side, heading south.
 I wondered if I looked as miserable as he did, I wondered if he was as happy as I felt.